johanbissemattsson/sorenholst-se/src/pages/in-english.md

           2007](/media/Skidmore-Report.pdf)
     title: Teaching
     description: >-
-      I am teaching at the Bachelor Programme in Physics and I also give summer courses for a broader audience.
+      I am teaching at the Bachelor Programme in Physics at the Physics department at Stockholm university, and I also give summer courses for a broader audience.
     uid: teaching
 ---